lsst-dm/dm_dev_guide/git/git-lfs.rst

 Installing Git LFS
 ==================

+In most Science Pipelines installations, including those in the Rubin Science Platform, :command:`git lfs` is already installed as part of the ``rubin-env`` conda metapackage.

-Download and install the :command:`git-lfs` client by visiting the `Git LFS <https://git-lfs.github.com>`_ homepage.
+Otherwise, you can download and install the :command:`git-lfs` client by visiting the `Git LFS <https://git-lfs.github.com>`_ homepage.
 Many package managers, like Homebrew_ on the Mac, also provide :command:`git-lfs` (``brew install git-lfs`` for example).

 We recommend using the latest Git LFS client.
-The *minimum* usable client version for LSST is :command:`git-lfs` is 2.3.4.
+The *minimum* usable client version for LSST is :command:`git-lfs` 2.3.4.

 ..
 Generally our stated Git LFS version requirements should track what's used in CI:
 .. https://github.com/lsst/lsstsw/blob/master/bin/deploy

 Git LFS requires Git version 1.8.2 or later to be installed.

-Before you can use Git LFS with LSST data you'll need to configure by following the next section.
+Before you can use Git LFS with LSST data you'll need to configure it by following the next section.

 .. _git-lfs-config: